 Daylight Saving Time (Windows)

-like when synchronizing a USB memory stick against a local disk.
+against an NTFS volume, for example, when synchronizing a USB stick with a local disk.

 The reason for this behavior lies in the way NTFS and FAT